SantosJGND/Galaxy_KDE_classifier/Summary_functions/README.md

 ### gff_Blocksmerge.py - combining information

-The script gff_Blocksmerge.py produces this merged data set of local classification and genic location data. it takes a gff file, and the user can chose to focus on particular elements (miRNA, genes or both), as well as the columns of information on each to extract, by name.
+The script gff_Blocksmerge.py produces a merged data set of local classification and genic location data.
+It takes a gff file, and the user can chose to focus on particular elements (miRNA, genes or both), as well as the columns of information on each to extract, by name.